-A normal healthy joint will have a very tight external envelop consisting of ligaments, tendons and joint capsule.
-As osteoarthritis progresses this envelope will become slack and contribute to instability of the joint.
+A normal, healthy joint will have a very tight external envelope consisting of ligaments, tendons, and joint capsules.
+As osteoarthritis progresses, this envelope will become slack and contribute to instability of the joint.
 Joint instability will, in turn, result in additional physical damage to the joint.

 Forefoot osteoarthritis is also common and may be joint specific.
 Isolated osteoarthritis of the great toe joint is called hallux limitus or hallux rigidus.
 Symptoms of hallux limitus include stiffness and pain with range of motion.

 Osteoarthritis of the rearfoot and ankle is often a result of previous injury such as prior ankle fracture or repetitive ankle sprains.
 Symptoms of rearfoot and ankle arthritis include stiffness and pain with weight bearing.